• Skip to main content

 2. Selecting a Web Hosting Company

-Choose a reliable one (not GoDaddy).
+Choose a reliable one.

 As a sidebar: There’s really no such thing as a “Free Website” so don’t build your brand on a website that you don’t actually own (you’re paying “monthly rent” to places like Wix and Web), or on a free blog site such as Tumblr, Blogger and WordPress.com.